-Cover Sheet- This portion is completed by the Responsible Lion and is a summary of the application.
-The portion within the box and items below are completed by the EB board director submitting the application.
+Cover Sheet- Completed by the Responsible Lion and is a summary of the application.
+The portion within the box and items below it are completed by the RMLEB board director submitting the application.

-After a review by the Director, copies of the application will be forwarded to the Chairman of the Eye Surgery committee and to the Eye Bank Executive Assistant along with an ESF Worksheet summarizing all elements of the application.
+After a review by the board director, copies of the application will be forwarded to the Chairman of the Eye Surgery committee and to the Eye Bank Executive Assistant along with an ESF Worksheet summarizing all elements of the application.
 This process must occur no later than 5 pm, 4 working days prior to the ESF committee meeting.

 The Responsible Lion needs to provide the surgeon’s office with the ESF Verification of Surgical Treatment form.

 Following the surgery, the Responsible Lion will notify the board director.
 The surgeon’s contact person shall complete the ESF Verification of Surgical Treatment.
 It is imperative that the Cost of Treatment include ALL fees for the surgery because payment will be based upon this figure.
 This form should be sent to the Chairman of the Eye Surgery Committee.

 Lion Carole Kitchell is the current Chair of the Eye Surgery committee.

 Upon receipt of said Verification, the Chairman of the Eye Surgery committee shall disperse funds, one check per surgery, to the sponsoring Lions club.
 Said payment shall be mailed to the Responsible Lion at the address provided on the Cover Sheet with a copy also provided to the board director.